top of page

 Craig Bradshaw, Legal Advisor

-Craig has a legal background, with a Bachelor of Laws from Lancaster University and a Master of International Law Edinburgh University.
+Craig has a legal background, with a Bachelor of Laws from Lancaster University and a Master of International Law from Edinburgh University.

 creg.png